 This page describes the steps required in order to start the use of the Miradore API.
 In short, the main steps are: the activation of the API and the generation of the required API authentication key.

 2. Wizard for activating the API should appear on top of the page.
-In the first step of the wizard, read the acknowledgement and tick the checkbox.
-After that you can proceed by clicking Activate now.
+In the first step of the wizard, read the acknowledgment and tick the checkbox.
+Once you're done you can proceed by clicking Activate now.

-3. The second screen of the wizard then informs you whether the activation was successful or not.
+3. The second screen of the wizard then informs you whether the activation was successful.
 You may then exit the wizard by clicking Close.

 5. In the next step, you are asked to enter a name for the API authentication key.
 This is important especially if you are going to create multiple authentication keys to be used with different information systems, for example.
 Try to use descriptive names, which help you later to remind what the different keys are used for.

-6. Next, you are asked to confirm the creation of the API key.
-Before you do that, it is important to write down or otherwise save the authentication key (API key), because for security reasons, it cannot be seen from Miradore user interface afterwards.
+6. In the next step you are asked to confirm the creation of the API key.
+Before you do that, it is important to write down or otherwise save the authentication key (API key), because, for security reasons, it cannot be seen from the Miradore user interface afterward.
 You can also choose to receive the API key by email in the API key generation wizard.
 Once you click Create key, the authentication key will be activated.

-7. Finally, you should see a notification telling whether the key was created succesfully.
-They key will be delivered to you shortly if you chose receive it by email in the key creation wizard.
-In addition to the key, the email contains a few example queries that you may find helpful when starting to use the API.
+7. Finally, you should see a notification telling whether the key was created successfully.
+The key will be delivered to you shortly if you chose to receive it by email in the key creation wizard.
+In addition to the key, the email contains a few examples of queries that you may find helpful when starting to use the API.

-If you want to create multiple API authentication keys, repeat the steps 4-6 from this article.
+If you want to create multiple API authentication keys, repeat steps 4-6 from this article.